intuitem/ciso-assistant-community/README.md

 - assess a scope against multiple frameworks at the same time,
 - leave the reporting formatting and sanity check to CISO assistant and focus on your remediations

-Read the [full article](https://intuitem.com/blog/we-are-going-open-source/) about the community editions on our blog.

 ## Documentation